More tips from our expert.

 There's more to learn

 Thank you for joining us for TopInterview's first live chat!
-If you have more questions, you can browse our blog of interview advice or check out parts one and three of our recap.
+If you have more questions, you can browse our blog of interview advice or check out our recap of Your Interview Questions Answered — Part 1 and Your Interview Questions Answered — Part 3.
 If you're ready to take your interview preparation to the next level, consider working with one of TopInterview's professional interview coaches.
-Learn more here.
+Learn more about TopInterview here.